 If everyone in your household has a relatively normal, healthy immune system (i.e., not immunocompromised), and if no one in your home has a highly-infectious disease, bleaching dishes simply isn’t necessary.

 For the vast majority of households, using bleach is far more likely to harm your family’s health than to help it.

 Most people are best-served by washing the dishes with dish soap (which removes most microbes just fine), and then rinsing thoroughly.

 With that being said, in the case of bleach, we have just seen that germs are not the only things that can harm our health.
 The wrong kind of chemicals can, too.

-That is why you should look for natural dish soap made from ingredients that are 100% safe.
+That's why you should look for natural dish soap made from ingredients that are 100% safe, like this one.

 Get 10% off - use YAYA10 right here.